data-8/kubeadm-bootstrap/README.md

 ## Kubeadm Bootstrapper

-This repository contains a bunch of helper scripts to set up Kubernetes clusters using kubeadm.
+This repository contains a bunch of helper scripts to set up Kubernetes clusters using `kubeadm`.
 It is meant for use on bare-metal clusters, as well as VMs that are being treated like bare-metal clusters for various reasons.

 This is just a wrapper around `kubeadm` to provide sane defaults.